Apple announces iPhone 12 range with 5G, new design and big screen improvements

 The big news is that these are Apple's first 5G-compatible iPhones, which means that those with the appropriate contract and coverage will get a much faster data connection than with any previous iPhone.

 The range starts with the iPhone 12 with 5G, which shows off the first iPhone aesthetic redesign since 2017.
-The rounded edges of the iPhone 11 have been replaced by straight edges, and the iPhone 12 is more compact than its predecessor: 11% thinner, 15% smaller and 14% lighter.
+The rounded edges of the iPhone 11 have been replaced by straight edges, and the iPhone 12 is more compact than its predecessor: 11% thinner, 15% smaller, 14% lighter.

 While the chassis is smaller, the screen is the same size as before, measuring 6.1in on the diagonal.
 What's more, it's both twice as sharp and twice as bright as the iPhone 11, with a pixel density of 460ppi and a peak brightness rating of 1200nits.
 Support for Dolby Vision, HDR10 and HLG should make it a great handset for watching HDR movies and TV shows.